-As it is unfortunately, impossible for me to attend the meeting of the British Academy on the 21 st inst Iventure to trouble you with the following matter I am not quite certain to what Extent the rules or the practice of the Academy allow or disallow remarks from absent members on proposed elections.
-But to the utmost extent to which it may be permissible I beg to demur to the section of Mr Keynes My protest has not thing to do with the the candidates fitness as an economist ; as I am not a member of the section the proposing him, such a protest would be in all senses impertinent But atothe present moment and for some considerable time to come his election could not fail to be regarded to some ex tent here and to a much grater eftent abroad, as a pronouncement by the Academy of approval on his recent book Once more the abstract merits or demerits of that book as an exercise in Economics do not matter It is for the time not political economy but politics pure and simple As such approval of it which will in evitably be assumed, will be regarded as a discouragement in France as an encragement in Germany and (perhaps wrst of all) as a definite expression of political partisanship in this country I can imagine fix few things more unfortunate for the Academy than the first two of these results, nothing mor unfortunate than the third And therefore I ventre to reat my most earhest hope that this ill comence candidatage will be either withdrawn or decisively rejected.
+As it is unfortunately, impossible for me to attend the meeting of the British Academy on the 21 st inst Iventure to trouble you with the follwing matter.
+I am not quite certain to what Extent the rules or the practice of the Academy allow or disallow remarks from absent members on proposed elections.
+But to the utmost extent to which it may be permissible I beg to demur to the dection of Mr Keynes My protest has notes thing to do with the candidates fitness as an economist; as I am not a member of the section proposing him, such a protest would be in all senses impertinent.
+But at the present moment and for some considerable time to come his election could not fail to be regarded to some ex tent here and to a much water extent abroad as a pronouncement by the Academy of approval on his recent book Once more the abstract merits or demerits of that book as an exercise in Economics do not matter It is for the time not political economy but politics pure and simble As such approval of it which will injevitably be assumed, will be regarded as a discouragement in France as an encragement in Germany and (perhaps wrst of all) as a definite expresion of political partisanship in this country I can imagine for few things more unfortunate for the Academy than the first two of theseresults, nothing morgunfortunate than the third.
+And therefore I ventre to reat my most earlest hope that this ill-omened candidates will be either withdrawn or decisively rejected.